-CBI war: Verma seeks more time to file reply on CVC report
+CBI war: Verma files reply on CVC report in SC

 In the new petition the officer Manish Kumar in the DIG rank challenged his transfer to Nagpur after the public spat between Verma and Special CBI director, Rakesh Asthana.
 He said that the transfer was aimed at derailing the probe into the Nirav Modi case.

 He said that he was actively probing the case under Verma.
-The court has however refused to grant urgent hearing into the case
+The court has however refused to grant urgent hearing into the case.